 Dissertation Preparation and Submission

 The dissertation is the scholastic culmination of a student’s ongoing research.
 It must meet all of the standards specified by the Advisory Committee and The Graduate School.
 Publication of the dissertation is mandatory.
-For detailed information pertaining to dissertation preparation and submission, please go to Dissertation Information.

 Report on the Final Examination for the Doctoral Degree